mbajdman/Data-Science-Portfolio/README.md

 		This project contributes to the broader field of content analysis and moderation in social media platforms.

-Salifort Motors: Employee Churn Prediction
+Salifort Motors: Employee Churn Prediction:
 	This Jupyter notebook focuses on predicting employee churn for Salifort Motors using machine learning techniques.

 Project Overview:
 	The notebook aims to develop a model that predicts which employees are more likely to leave the company (churn).
 This predictive analysis can help Salifort Motors in retention strategies and workforce planning.

 Key Features:
 		Data Exploration: Analyzing employee data to identify patterns and potential factors influencing churn.